astronomer/docs/astro/cli/get-started-cli.md

 id: get-started-cli
 ---

-After you install the Astro CLI and Docker Desktop, you can use the following CLI commands to quickly build and run your Airflow projects locally.
+One of the Astro CLI's main features is its ability to run Airflow on your local computer.
+After you install the Astro CLI and Docker Desktop, follow these steps to quickly build a project and run Airflow locally.

 ## Prerequisites

 - The [Astro CLI](install-cli.md)
 - [Docker Desktop](https://docs.docker.com/get-docker/) (v18.09 or higher).

-## Step 1: Create an Astro project with `astro dev init`
+## Step 1: Create an Astro project

 An _Astro project_ contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
 All new Astro projects contain two example DAGs.
 This set of files builds a Docker image that you can both run on your local machine with Airflow and deploy to Astro.